 The New Jersey State Museum is comprised of four museums.
 Its features include Archaeology/Ethnology, Cultural History; Fine Art; and Natural History.
 The museum also houses an 150 seat planetarium.

 The Yogi Berra Museum, which is located on the campus of Montclair State University, pays tribute to Yoga Berra.
 This is a great museum especially for Yankees fans, and all baseball fans in general.
 One of the highlights of the facility is the theater.
-The theater was created to look like a baseball stadium, and features a movie that plays continuously.
+The theatre was created to look like a baseball stadium, and features a movie that plays continuously.